PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 	createGui(){

-		// Just to try error handling, we will on purpose
+		// To try error handling, we will on purpose
 		// have code that crashes when counter is 3. if(p.counter == 3){
 			log(nonExistingVariable) // Will crash, since that variable doesn't exist.